aderaaij/ardennl-gatsby/content/posts/2018-01-19--weekly-web-roundup-03/index.md

 ## JavaScript

-1. It's a [Bad month for the main thread](https://daverupert.com/2018/01/bad-month-for-the-main-thread/).
-The title of [David Rupert](https://daverupert.com) his article on the slowdown of CPU's and the impact on running JavaScript. *"It isn’t far fetched that a device would reduce power consumption when on battery, it makes the device last longer, makes users happier.
+1. [Bad month for the main thread](https://daverupert.com/2018/01/bad-month-for-the-main-thread/).
+The title of [Dave Rupert](https://daverupert.com) his article on the slowdown of CPU's and the impact on running JavaScript. *"It isn’t far fetched that a device would reduce power consumption when on battery, it makes the device last longer, makes users happier.
 This explains iOS’ less-than-stellar performance in Low Power mode.
-I know this mode well because my last phone probably spent 80% if its life in Low Power mode."*
+I know this mode well because my last phone probably spent 80% if its life in Low Power mode.*" - Dave Rupert
 1. [Vladimir Metnew](https://github.com/Metnew) wrote a pretty opinionated [article on hackernoon.com](https://hackernoon.com/next-js-razzle-cra-why-you-should-use-them-for-a-next-project-a78d320de97f) about preferring library based frameworks and toolkits above so called starter kits.
 I like the point he makes on long-term support and cost of customizing with starters, but at the other hand, aren't starters often a kick-off point for tool-kits?
 Anyway, it's nothing to get riled up about, and there are some solid points in there.
 1. There have been many topics on React Router v4, and most of them have been about people not wanting to upgrade.
 [Tyler McGinnis](https://twitter.com/tylermcginnis) published an [article on dev.to explaining and introducing React Router v4](https://dev.to/tylermcginnis/react-router-v4-philosophy-and-introduction-4ial).
 If you're planning on creating a new React app with routes or upgrading your existing app to v4, this is a must-read.
 1. Nicolás Bevacqua, better known as [PonyFoo](https://ponyfoo.com/) published a [talk about modular design thinking](https://ponyfoo.com/articles/modular-design-thinking) in a very convenient and readable format.
 It's full of great advice and warns against code that is 'too clever' and overengineering.
 As I'm not a regular conference attendee, I hope more people will publish their talks and transcripts this way.